 This guide is my suggestion of what to see, do, how to get around and where to stay.
 I added something what I wish I would have done there too.
 So feel free to use it as a guide (or one of your guides) and don’t be afraid to adjust it for yourself.
 I share my own experience about travelling in Delhi so you would get a better image about it.
 It’s all about more confidence in travelling!

 I arrived in Delhi early morning.
 I believe that you will start your journey here too (most of the international flights are based here duh).
-Overnight flight from Helsinki was a very good idea!
+An overnight flight from Helsinki was a very good idea!
 I got on the plane at 8 pm, had dinner on the plane and then got a few hours of sleep.
-When we landed it was ~7 am – absolutely good time to start the journey.
-If you do not get scammed and reach your accommodation in a few hours – then you good to use this guide straight away.
+When we landed it was ~7 am – an absolutely good time to start the journey.
+If you do not get scammed and reach your accommodation in a few hours – then you are good to use this guide straight away.
 I started the real exploration just the next day.
 But again, early in the morning (because I’m a weirdo who can’t sit still or sleep when I’m in a new place haha).

 Is Delhi safe?

 First of all, travelling in India in general was a challenge for me.
 Especially the first few days were really rough (psychologically).
 I am not an experienced traveller and since I’ve never been in any country out of the Europe before this trip I had a really hard times acquire all that hectic lifestyle that they have here.
 But in general Delhi is safe place to travel.
 You will probably experience some staring and possibly get scammed a few times, but that’s about it.